Thewbi/ULX3S/sdram/README.md

 The DQ port is an inout port where data to WRITE is provided in in-direction and data retrieved from memory during a READ command is provided in out-direction.
 The correct way is to use an assign that contains a condition which checks for the READ-operation.
-When a READ operation is happening, the the inout-port needs to be supplied with high impedance (z-value).
-That is the only way to read data from the inout port.
+When a READ operation is happening, the inout-port needs to be accessed with high impedance (z-value).
+That is the only way to properly read data from the inout port.

 ```
 wire [15:0] dq;